-- ATNI did not find a policy, nor any other documents published by Progress that cover the marketing of complementary foods and drinks for older infants and young children between six months and three years of age.
-In addition, the company was not found to commit to not market CF products for infants under six months of age, therefore it only gets half of the initial overall Corporate Profile score, as described in the section above. - No other relevant information was found to reflect recognition of the International Code of Marketing of Breast-milk Substitutes and relevant subsequent WHA resolutions, including the guidance on ending the inappropriate promotion of foods for infants and young children supported by WHA resolution 69.9. - No information was found on the company's support of exclusive breastfeeding for the first six months and continued breastfeeding up to two years of age or beyond, as well as of the introduction of appropriate complementary foods from the age of six months, as per international public health recommendations. - Therefore, the company did not score on this topic.
-Progress is urged to adopt WHO guidance relating to complementary feeding and uphold globally recognized public health guidelines, with a key requirement of no longer producing and selling commercial complementary foods for infants aged under six months.
+- ATNI acknowledges the company's response to the BMS Call to Action where the company acknowledges the importance of the principles of the World Health Organization International Code of Marketing of Breast-Milk Substitutes of 1981 (WHO Code).
+However, no other evidence was found in the public domain nor shared by the company to reflect the company's official commitment. - ATNI did not find a policy, nor any other documents published by Lactalis that cover the marketing of complementary foods and drinks for older infants and young children between six months and three years of age.
+In addition, the company was not found to commit to not market CF products for infants under six months of age, therefore it only gets half of the initial overall Corporate Profile score, as described in the section above. - No other relevant information was found to reflect recognition of the International Code of Marketing of Breast-milk Substitutes and relevant subsequent WHA resolutions, including the guidance on ending the inappropriate promotion of foods for infants and young children supported by WHA resolution 69.9. - No information was found either on the company's support of exclusive breastfeeding for the first six months and continued breastfeeding up to two years of age or beyond, as well as the introduction of appropriate complementary foods from the age of six months, as per international public health recommendations. - As no further evidence was found, the assessment could not be substantiated.
+The company therefore did not score on this topic.
+To score in this area, Lactalis is urged to recognize the Code in full and to make these statements.